jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 ### Evolvability Hooks for M2+
 - Use `schema_version`, `classifier_name`, and `classifier_version` to detect stale rows and re-run when models change.
-- Scene, `has_text`, embeddings, and captions outputs gate future OCR runs and search; the cache layer stores embeddings, logits, detections, and OCR text keyed by `image_id`.
+- Scene, `has_text`, embeddings, and captions outputs gate future OCR runs and search; the cache layer stores embeddings, caption JSON, region payloads, and future OCR text keyed by `image_id`.

 ## 9. Search-Relevant Expectations (Preview for Future Phases)
 - Each photo should eventually emit 1–3 high-quality coarse + mid-level labels to support text and embedding search.